calligraphist/Professional-README-Generator/sample/README.md

   - [Questions](#questions)

   ## Description
-  It will solve developers problem to add README file To help developers creating aProfessional README.md By creating a README.md and save time.
+  to help developers
+  solve developers problem
+  developers can save time

   ## Installation
-  Git clone the repository and open in terminal
+  git clone the repo

   ## Usage
+  run index.js
-  run npm install and then node index.js and you will be asked some questions For more information on how to add screenshots for examples, visit the following website:
+  For more information on how to add screenshots for examples, visit the following website:

   [Mark Down Tutorial](https://agea.github.io/tutorial.md/)